 They keep their engine at full throttle until they get to 35,000 feet and then they throttle back a little because they know that they don’t have to have as much power to maintain the altitude as they did when they took off.

-Well the same holds true when you are trying to got to that next level in your financial life as well.
+Well, the same holds true when you are trying to get to that next level in your financial life as well.
 You need to hustle for a while till you get off the ground and to an altitude that doesn’t take as much to manage.

 #7 Break Down Mental Barriers

-Finally the last step to improving your finances when you don’t have the time is to consider all the metal barriers that may be preventing you from achieving your goals.
+Finally, the last step to improving your finances when you don’t have the time is to consider all the mental barriers that may be preventing you from achieving your goals.
 Often times we can understand our problem very clearly and have all the right tools and mentors but still not achieve success.

 Why is this you ask?

 It’s because we have a mental barrier that we are not willing to address.
 These mental barriers can come in all shapes and sizes from things we might be scared to do, to things we just don’t understand how to do.

 A good example of this is when I worked in financial services part-time.
 I loved working with clients and presenting solutions to them but the one thing I hated to do was call people on the phone to set an appointment.

 Calling people on the phone terrified me, and more than that I hated being rejected by people I personally knew.
 This kind of stuff really ate at me and ultimately became the reason I ended up quitting because I could not overcome that internal conflict.

 Quick Tip: A good way to break down mental barriers is to start by identifying them.
 Take out a sheet of paper and list down all the mental barriers you are dealing with right now.